awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 1. For **Parameters**, specify the required input parameters\.

 1. For **Targets**, choose an option\.
-For information about using targets, see [Using Targets and Rate Controls with State Manager Associations](systems-manager-state-manager-targets-and-rate-controls.md)\.
+For information about using targets, see [Using targets and rate controls with State Manager associations](systems-manager-state-manager-targets-and-rate-controls.md)\.
 **Note**
 If you use tags to create an association on one or more target instances, and then you remove the tags from an instance, that instance no longer runs the association\.
 The instance is disassociated from the State Manager document\.

 1. In **Specify schedule**, choose either **On Schedule** or **No schedule**\.
 If you choose **On Schedule**, then use the buttons provided to create a cron or rate schedule for the association\.

 1. In **Advanced options**:
    + In **Compliance severity**, choose a severity level for the association\.
 Compliance reporting indicates whether the association state is compliant or noncompliant, along with the severity level you indicate here\.
-For more information, see [About State Manager Association Compliance](sysman-compliance-about.md#sysman-compliance-about-association)\.
+For more information, see [About State Manager association compliance](sysman-compliance-about.md#sysman-compliance-about-association)\.

 1. In **Rate control**, configure options to run State Manager associations across a fleet of managed instances\.
-For information about using rate controls, see [Using Targets and Rate Controls with State Manager Associations](systems-manager-state-manager-targets-and-rate-controls.md)\.
+For information about using rate controls, see [Using targets and rate controls with State Manager associations](systems-manager-state-manager-targets-and-rate-controls.md)\.

    In **Concurrency**, choose an option:
    + Choose **targets** to enter an absolute number of targets that can run the association simultaneously\.